Egypt Adventure

 (A&K is committed to your safety but would like you to know that participation in this activity is at your sole discretion.
 If AT ANY TIME you do not wish to participate in any or all of the activity please let your Guide know)

-The ancient Egyptians stopped building pyramids as royal tombs after thieves stole all the treasures inside and instead started burying their royalty in secret tombs at Thebes, today's West Bank of Luxor.
-Here, you can explore the Valley of the Kings, where New Kingdom pharaohs were buried in hidden tombs, maintaining their richly painted hues and treasures for their use in the afterlife.
-Afterwards, proceed to the Valley of the Queens where the pharaohs' wives and children were buried.
+Next, explore the Valley of the Kings, where New Kingdom pharaohs were buried in hidden tombs, maintaining their richly painted hues and treasures for their use in the afterlife.
+Entry to the tomb of King Tutankhamun is included.

-Optional Entry to Extra, Seti I and Nefertari tombs.
+(Optional Entry to the Tombs of Seti I and Nefertari).

-Next, enjoy a brief stop at the famed Colossi of Memnon and behold the two immense statues of Amenhotep III which, in Pharaonic times, guarded the entrance to his once great temple.
-During the Roman period, the site became a resort spot where many prominent travelers left their own graffiti carved into the sandstone.
+Next, enjoy a brief stop at the famed Colossi of Memnon to behold the two immense statues of Amenhotep III which, in Pharaonic times, guarded the entrance to his once great temple.

 Once on the caravan routes from Nubia's gold mines, it is now a farming town with native Egyptians and a large population of Nubians, who were displaced from their land when Lake Nasser was created.